 Records indicate that G-EBQH changed ownership a number of times.
 Its Certificate of Airworthiness expired in 1937 and its status is not known.

-For her accomplishment, she was appointed Commander of the Most Excellent Order of the British Empire (CBE).
+For her accomplishment, Miss Johnson was appointed Commander of the Most Excellent Order of the British Empire (C.B.E.).
 She was also awarded the Harmon Trophy, “for the most outstanding international achievements in the arts and/or science of aeronautics for the preceding year, with the art of flying receiving first consideration.”

-Her Gypsy Moth is in the collection of the Science Museum, London, England.
+Her Gipsy Moth is in the collection of the Science Museum, London, England.

 During World War II, Amy Johnson flew for the Royal Air Force as a First Officer of the Air Transport Auxiliary (equivalent to the RAF rank of Flight Lieutenant).
 On 5 January 1941, at approximately 3:30 p.m., Johnson bailed out of the Oxford and parachuted into the Thames Estuary.
 The airplane crashed into the river a short distance away and sank.